redis/redis-om-node/README.md

 ```
 </details>

-Mostly you'll use `.open`, `.close` and `.fetchRepository` (which we'll talk about soon enough).
-But, on occasion you might need to talk to Redis directly.
+Mostly you'll use `.open`, `.close`, and `.fetchRepository` (which we'll talk about soon enough).
+But, on occasion, you might need to talk to Redis directly.
 The `.execute` method allows you to do that.

 ### Redis Connection Strings